 Greg Dikmans

-As a virtuoso of the baroque flute and recorder, conductor, educator and scholar, Greg Dikmans has been at the forefront of the early music movement in Australia since the late 1970s.
+As a virtuoso of historical flutes and recorders, conductor, educator and scholar, Greg Dikmans has been at the forefront of the early music movement in Australia since the late 1970s.
+This leadership role has been recognised by entries in The Oxford Companion to Australian Music.

 Greg is a first-generation Australian of Dutch origin and through his post-graduate studies has been strongly influenced by an approach to performance which is expounded by artists such as Barthold Kuijken (flute), Sigiswald Kuijken (violin) and Gustav Leonhardt (harpsichord).
 This approach is characterised by an acknowledgement of the importance of careful scholarship combined with subtle, tasteful and, above all, unpretentious musicianship.